hmslima/sambahsacompletegrammar/sambahsa.md

 **RELATIVE PRONOUN AND INTEGRANT CONJUNCTION**
 ==============================================

-Look the sentences below, look at the use of the word “que”:
+Look the sentences below, look at the use of the word “that”:

 \(1) This is the horse *that* I bought